mcdonc/idracfanctl/README.rst

-Under manual control, the stepping of the fans is less smooth than under dynamic control, and the script does not control individual fan RPMs like dynamic control does; it sets all of them together to a single percentage, each of which I suspect is why it at least sounds more aggressive than the default fan control.
-But at least it doesn't sound like a jet engine when I plug an unapproved device in.
+Under manual control, the stepping of the fans is less smooth than under dynamic control, and the script does not control individual fan RPMs like dynamic control does; it sets all of them together to the same single percentage value.
+I suspect each of these factors contribute to the script-controlled fans sounding more aggressive than under default fan control when load gets high.
+But at least it doesn't sound like a jet engine when I plug an unapproved device in, and it's quieter when not under much load, which, for me, is often.